caiyuanhao1998/Retinexformer/README.md

 python3 basicsr/train.py --opt Options/RetinexFormer_FiveK.yml
 ```

-Train our Retinexformer and MST++ with pytorch distributed data parallel (DDP).
+Train Retinexformer and MST++ with pytorch distributed data parallel (DDP).
 Please note that we use the mix-precision strategy in the training process, which is controled by the bool hyperparameter `use_amp`  in the config file.

 ```shell
 # activate the enviroment